 Not all of the herbal remedies has turned out for me, like last years project of lovely jars of herbs in different oils, but I have no idea what’s in them.
 All of my labels weren’t protected from the oils running down the side of the jars and before I knew it, all my writing was gone.
 I had to chuck the whole lot.

-My most prized concoction was the year I made herbal salve with Echinacea and lavender.
+But I’ve made some winners over the years and my most prized concoction was the year I made herbal salve with echinacea and lavender.

 And the best part was I had enough to give to my family to use and everyone loved it.
-Bonus it worked for cuts and scrapes.
 Yay!

-I have a boatload of books.
+I have a boatload of herbalism books.
 I confess to being a book hoarder.
-Don’t get me wrong I love love my kindle but not for books that you need to work in, like crafts and herbs.
-I need to have that book out in front of me and did you see my sticky notes in each book in the picture?
+Don’t get me wrong I love love my kindle but not for books that I need to work in, like crafts and herbs.

 Rosemary Gladstar’s Medicinal Herbs is considered the bible of herbology.
 Not only